Grief & Loss Therapy In San Antonio For Deep Thinkers

 Permission to feel joy and connection without guilt.

-A nervous system that eases, less hijacked by triggers and exhaustion.
+A nervous system that eases, less taken over by triggers and exhaustion.

 A sense of self that re-emerges, no longer swallowed by absence and loss.